 B7.
 Attach a Procurement Plan approved by ADB Subproject Team for all PPSSF subproject activities.
 Templates for the Consulting Services and Goods/Shopping activities are included in Annex 2.

 B8.
 Provide Outline Terms of Reference (TORs) for all PPSSF funded Consultant Subproject activities.
-(Note – Each summary ToR should be no more than one paragraph)
+(Note – Each summary TOR should be no more than one paragraph)

 C. Information concerning the PPSSF Subproject Line Agency and Implementing Agency

-State the Executing Agency or Line Agency:
+State the Line Agency:

 State the Project Owner or Implementing Agency:

-Has a PPU or PMU been established for the PPSSFTAF Subproject via a formal decision according to MPI's Circular No 03/2007/TT-BKH dated 12/3/2007 guide on functions, responsibilities and organizational structure of ODA Program/Project Management Unit?
-Yes or No?
+When was/will the PPU/PMU for PPSSF subproject be established?

-if Yes please attach a copy of the decision and provide the contact details at the PPU/PMU:
+If the PPU/PMU was established, please attach a copy of the decision and provide the contact details at the PPU/PMU:

 Include Contact Person, Title, Name of Project Unit, Address, email, Fax and phone number

-if No please indicate the date when the PPU/PMU is planned to be fully mobilised.

-(i) Outline the institutional relationship between the relevant parties including the Executing/Line Agency, Project Owner/Implementing Agency, PPU/PMU, Consultant(s), Donor(s) and other parties:
+(i) Outline the institutional relationship between the relevant parties including the Line Agency, Project Owner/Implementing Agency, PPU/PMU, Consultant(s), Donor(s) and other parties: